PathologyDataScience/HistomicsML2/docs/data-create.rst

 .. code-block:: bash

-  $ docker run -it --rm --name createinfo -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 python scripts/CreateSlideInformation.py --inputSlidePath /dataset/svs  --projectTitle myproject --outputFileName myproject.csv
+  $ docker run -it --rm --name createinfo -v "$PWD":/"${PWD##*/}" cancerdatascience/hml_dataset_gpu:1.0 python scripts/CreateSlideInformation.py --projectName "${PWD##*/}"

-Here the -v option mounts the base project folder to ``/dataset`` inside the container.
+Here the -v option mounts the base project folder to the same directory under the root directory inside the container.

-The directory of the slides, the project title, and the output filename can be adjusted using parameters

-  --inputSlidePath
-    Path of input slides as mounted in the data creation container.
-Typically '/dataset/svs'.

-  --projectTitle
+  --projectName
     Name of the project directory.
-Default 'myProject'.
+Default 'myproject'.

-  --outputFileName
-    Output slide information file name.
-Default 'mySlideInformation.csv'.

-.. note:: The .csv file describes the whole-slide image dimensions and magnifications and will be ingested by the HistomicsML database during dataset import.
+.. note:: The ``slide_info.csv`` file describes the whole-slide image dimensions and magnifications and will be ingested by the HistomicsML database during dataset import.

 4. Convert whole-slide images to pyramidal tif format